VileGoo/Health-Containers/README.md

 *Config settings can be found in 'config.lua' in the 'health_container' mod folder*

 *If no health containers are dropping, try moving the mod up in your mods list*

+---

+Please push changes to the dev branch